 This also is typically closer to the second trimester, but the taste of your milk will probably change.

-Once you are pregnant your calorie needs will go up slightly, and they should already be up a bit from breastfeeding.
+Once you are pregnant, your calorie needs will increase slightly, and they should already be up a bit from breastfeeding.

-The only way to know for sure is to take a urine or blood pregnancy test.
+The only way to know is to take a urine or blood pregnancy test.

 Start with a home urine test and see your doctor for a blood test to confirm.

-Another way to check for pregnancy is with an ultrasound, but this is usually done a little later after a blood test.
+Another way to check for pregnancy is with an ultrasound, usually done a little later after a blood test.

 The ultrasound can be used to check for a fetal heartbeat.

 Frequently Asked Questions